ArjenSchwarz/lambda_mailchimp_sender/README.md

 The function uses environment variables for the details, you will have to add these to your Lambda function's configuration.

-* APIKEY: Your mailchimp API key
+* APIKEY: Your Mailchimp API key
 * HOSTNAME: The hostname where your API calls should go to (in the form usX.api.mailchimp.com, where usX is the endpart of your API key)
 * TEMPLATE_ID: The ID of the template you want to assign to the campaign
 * LIST_ID: The ID of the recipients list
 * SENDER_NAME: The name of the sender of your campaign
 * REPLY_TO: The reply-to address of your campaign

-Additionally, it will check `event.title` for the title/subject of the campaign so this needs to be provided as a json object.
+* TOKEN: A security token that needs to be provided (and matched) by the trigger.
+This is a security measure to prevent accidental or unauthorised use.

+### Trigger

+The trigger will need to send 2 things to the mailsender:

+* title: The title/subject of the campaign
+* token: A security token that needs to match the value in the

 ## About the code